 Fall holidays include Halloween (October 31) and Thanksgiving (celebrated on the fourth Thursday of November).
 You can also honor your lost loved ones and immerse yourself in traditional Día de los Muertos (Day of the Dead) celebrations.
 Here are some other events to check out during a fall trip:

-- Food Events: In September, local restaurants offer some deals during San Diego Restaurant Week, making it an excellent time to sample some of the city's best cuisine at reduced prices.
+- Food Events: In September, local restaurants offer some deals during San Diego Restaurant Week.
+That makes it an excellent time to sample some of the city's best cuisine at reduced prices.
 You can also sample San Diego brews at the annual Festival of Beer in September.

 - Airplanes and Boats: Fleet Week is the city's annual tribute to the USA's seagoing military, held in October.
 You can also watch the aerial acrobatics—including the famous Blue Angels precision flying team—at the Miramar Air Show in late September or early October.